Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

-- It gets these products in your hands when you’d actually use them.
+- They get these products in your hands when you’d actually use them.

 These are staples of crowdfunding that have been brought to the surface and translated into value for the customer—it’s hard to argue with saving money and being more environmentally friendly, and supporting a business you believe in is a nice bonus, too.

-By positioning its unconventional business model this way, they turn a potentially risky pre-order process into a compelling marketing angle.
+By positioning their unconventional business model this way, they turn a potentially risky pre-order process into a compelling marketing angle.

 These temporary tattoos are meant to be beautiful like traditional tattoos, allowing customers to express themselves without the commitment or high cost of real tattoos.

 Tattly doesn’t have many direct competitors that sell similarly bold designs made from safe materials.
-This makes it easier for the brand to develop its USP, in theory, but it still needs to differentiate itself from the inevitable comparisons between its products and its more familiar counterparts.
+This makes it easier for them to develop their USP, in theory, but they still need to differentiate themselves from the inevitable comparisons between their products and their more familiar counterparts.

-Many design-centric brands source designs from real artists, but Tattly surfaces this fact about its business.
-The artists behind its designs are as much a part of what it sells as the tattoos themselves, getting prominent profiles on its site organized under a section dedicated to artists and their works.
+Many design-centric brands source designs from real artists, but Tattly surfaces this fact about their business.
+The artists behind their designs are as much a part of what they sell as the tattoos themselves, getting prominent profiles on their site organized under a section dedicated to Artists and their works.

-It could have left it as a mere line of copy on its site, but instead it chose to incorporate the artists behind its products into the design of its online store, reinforcing the idea that tattoos are a form of wearable art.
+They could have left it as a mere line of copy on their site, but instead they chose to incorporate the artists behind their products into the design of their online store, reinforcing the idea that tattoos are a form of wearable art.

 7. Third Love

-Women’s lingerie is a billion dollar industry, so newcomer Third Love had to find a way to make sure it was able to compete with legacy brands.
+Women’s lingerie is a billion dollar industry, so newcomer Third Love had to find a way to make sure they were able to compete with the legacy brands.

-To go even deeper on its promise, it also offers half-sizes and a “try before you buy” guarantee.
+To go even deeper on their promise, they also offer half-sizes and a “try before you buy” guarantee.

-Of all the messages it could have focused on around style or quality, it honed in on a pain point that many women experience when shopping for bras, and chose to double down.
+Of all the messages they could have focused on, around style or quality, they honed in on a pain point that many women experience when shopping for bras, and they chose to double down.

 A lot of cosmetics companies—for both men and women—try to offer quick fixes at cheap prices, addressing symptoms instead of the root cause.
 Beardbrand’s USP takes the form of a product ethos that immediately sets them apart from the industry standard.

-It lets users know it doesn't sell harsh, drying, artificial products, and instead uses natural oils that work with the customer’s body chemistry.
+They let users know that they don’t have harsh, drying, artificial products and instead use natural oils that work with the customer’s body chemistry.

-This product ethos means that it only sells products that live up to this standard and pits itself against a rampant problem in the industry.
+This product ethos means that they only sell products that live up to this standard and pit themselves against a rampant problem in their industry.